open-craft/learning-credentials/docs/index.rst

-.. openedx-certificates documentation top level file, created by sphinx-quickstart on Thu Aug 17 10:26:09 2023.
+.. learning-credentials documentation top level file, created by sphinx-quickstart on Thu Aug 17 10:26:09 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-openedx-certificates
+learning-credentials
 ====================

 A pluggable service for preparing Open edX certificates.